krOoze/Hello_Triangle/README.md

 **Environment**: MS Visual Studio, Cygwin, MinGW (or IDEs running on top of them)

+There is an untested Linux compatibility via XLib.

 TODO: Adding VkSurface function for other OSes should be straightforward though.
 I would welcome if someone PR'd it (unless I do first :smile:).